Henrik Sedin: Emergence, Hart Trophy season (2006–2010)

 On 19 May 2010, The Sporting News named Henrik their 2009–10 Player of the Year.
 He received 108 first-place votes out of the 353 NHL players, coaches and executives polled.
-Ovechkin received 86 first-place votes while Sidney Crosby received 72 first-place votes.
+Ovechkin received 86 first-place votes while Pittsburgh Penguins captain Sidney Crosby received 72 first-place votes.
 Henrik was also voted by his countrymen in the league to receive the Viking Award as the NHL's best Swedish player.
 At the NHL Awards Show the following month on 23 June, Henrik, Ovechkin and Crosby were up for both the Hart Memorial Trophy, awarded to the player deemed by the media to be the most valuable to his team, and the Ted Lindsay Award, given to the best player as voted by the NHL Players' Association (NHLPA).
 After losing the Ted Lindsay Award to Ovechkin, Henrik was awarded the Hart, becoming the first Canuck and second Swedish player (after Peter Forsberg in 2003) to win the trophy.
 Henrik garnered 894 voting points, compared to Ovechkin's 834 and Crosby's 729.
 He admitted afterwards to feeling like the underdog going into the awards ceremony, noting "[Ovechkin and Crosby] are the faces of the sport ... to be standing next to them as the old guy, it's a strange feeling."
 He was additionally named to the NHL first All-Star team; at the same time, twin Daniel was named to the NHL second All-Star team.
-It marked the first time since Phil and Tony Esposito in 1973–74 that two brothers were named post-season NHL All-Stars.
+It marked the first time since Phil and Tony Esposito in 1973–74 that two brothers were named postseason NHL All-Stars.
 They were also chosen to appear together on the cover of EA Sports' European version of the NHL 11 video game.